List of Playboy Playmates of 2001

 The following is a list of Playboy Playmates of 2001.
 Playboy magazine names its Playmate of the Month each month throughout the year.

 January

 Irina Voronina (Russian: Ирина Воронина, born December 19, 1977, in Dzerzhinsk, Russia) is a Russian model and Playboy's Playmate of the Month for January 2001.
 She has also modeled for Perfect 10.

 February

 Lauren Michelle Hill (born June 27, 1979) is an American model and actress.
 She appeared on the cover of Playboy on the October (Girls of Conference USA) 2000 issue.
 She is Playboy Playmate of the Month in February 2001.
 Hill was a cheerleader at the University of South Carolina while studying journalism.
 While modeling and acting, she is known as Lauren James.

+She is married to actor Sean Patrick Flanery and they have two sons together.

 March

 Miriam Gonzalez (born July 8, 1977, in Queens, New York) is an American glamour model.
 She is Playboys Playmate of the Month for March 2001.
 She has appeared in Playboy videos and Playboy Special Editions.